ben-manes/gradle-versions-plugin/README.md

 ### v0.61.0

-In the next release, a candidate whose version names a pre-release is withheld unless the version the build declares names one too, the report is held to the bounds written in the build without a rule written for it, and a coordinate with one declared version and different latest versions across the aggregated projects is shown on one entry per latest version, where the entries were merged into the newest of them before:
+In the next release, a pre-release candidate is left out of the report unless the current version is itself a pre-release, the report is held to the bounds written in the build without a rule written for it, and a coordinate with one declared version and different latest versions across the aggregated projects is shown on one entry per latest version, where the entries were merged into the newest of them before:

 > [!IMPORTANT]
-> - A dependency whose only newer version is a pre-release now reports as up to
+> - A dependency with no newer release, only a newer pre-release, is now
->   date, where the report included that version before.
+>   reported as up to date, where that pre-release was reported before.
 Set
 >   `rejectPreReleaseVersions = false` to include pre-releases again, or pass
 >   `--no-reject-pre-release-versions` for a single run (see [Filtering unstable
 >   versions](#filtering-unstable-versions)).